TaeKimJR/zipskee/README.md

   * Password: **********
   * Port: 21
 - Navigate to your project root
-- Create a new directory named last_commit
-- Move all of the files on the server into the newly created directory (last_commit)
+- Move all of the files on the server into the last_commit directory
 - Delete all of the files on the server
 - Move all of your new commit files to the server
 - Test the shit out of your site.
 Or...
 I'll...
 Find...
 You...
+- If acceptable, merge development -> master and tag with version

 #### Revert Deployment
 - Re-connect to the GoDaddy file server through FTP (see Deployment step 1)
 - Delete all of the files on the server
 - Move all of the files from the last_commit directory to the server
 - Test again.
 I...
 Mean...
 It...

 ### Credits
 Template: http://themeforest.net/item/urip-professional-landing-page/11317046